MicrosoftDocs/dynamics-365-unified-operations-public/financials/cost-accounting/allocation-bases.md

 [!NOTE] All the tables that contain financial dimensions can be used as sources for statistical measures.

 Cost accounting supports a collection of statistical measures by using the following data connections.
 -	  Data management import/export tool
 -	  Statistical measures

 To pull statistical measures from the system, a statistical measure provider template is required.
 Learn more about Statistical measure provider template.
+(Will add a link once this topic is written.)

 **Statistical measure provider templates**